-We know for a fact though that many men also use it as a beard dye and we have of course tested it ourselves – and we are all very happy with the results.
+We know for a fact though that many men with black hair also use it as a beard dye and we have of course tested it ourselves – and we are all very happy with the results.

-It is the ingredients of the product that make it suitable for beard dying use.
+It is the ingredients of the product that make it suitable for beard dyeing use.

 It is also fortified with various proteins, Aloe extracts, and Vitamin E.

-All of these added extras combine to encourage the growth and maintenance of healthy beard hair.
+All of these added extras combine to encourage healthy beard hair growth and easy maintenance.